tbarron/tbarron.github.io/_posts/2016-12-11-social-security.md

 make a sensible choice.
 Sensationalizing the issue for political gain is irresponsible.

-I am not advocating the Republican position here.
+I am not advocating the Republican solution here.
 I'm just saying that the Democrats are acting like spoiled brats.
 Sometimes Republicans do that too.
 It would be far more productive for both sides to act like adults and work together to craft a sustainable safety net for all of us.
 I guess that's